Memorization-Compression Cycles Improve Generalization: Relevant work

 Interestingly, while MBE regularization is only applied to a subset of layers, we observe that GAPT achieves lower MBE even in unregularized layers (e.g., layers 0, 1, and 11), suggesting a degree of entropy compression generalization across the network.
 Notably, MBE in layer 1 is reduced by $92\%$, and in layer 11 by $45\%$.

-\section{Relevant Work}
+\section{Relevant work}

 The \textbf{Information Bottleneck (IB)} method was introduced in \cite{tishby2000information} to formalize the goal of retaining only task-relevant information in representations by minimizing entropy.
 A theoretical connection between generalization and the cardinality of discrete inputs was established in \cite{shamir2010boundongengap}, and later applied to deep networks in \cite{tishby2015deeplearninginformationbottleneck}.
 However, the entropy–generalization link remained incomplete due to the gap between cardinality and entropy measures.
 Empirical evidence of a two-phase learning dynamic—early memorization followed by entropy compression—was presented in \cite{shwartzziv2017openingblackboxdeep}.
 To quantify entropy in neural networks, matrix-based entropy (MBE) was proposed in \cite{giraldo2014entropy}, and later applied to LLMs in \cite{skean2025layerlayeruncoveringhidden}, where it correlated with embedding quality and revealed compression trends across checkpoints.